 Princeton Festival of the Arts

 The countdown is on for Communiversity, one of Central New Jersey's most well-known events and beloved annual traditions.
-This year's celebration of the arts is slated for Sunday, April 17, 2016 (rain or shine), from 1:00 to 6:00 p.m.
+This year's celebration of the arts: Sunday, April 30, 2017 from 1:00 pm-6:00 pm.
+Come in rain or shine to Downtown Princeton!

 Presented by the Arts Council of Princeton and the students of Princeton University, the event originated as "The Art People's Party" on the lawn of Nassau Hall in 1970.
 Later renamed Communiversity to capture the Town-Gown spirit of the event, the popular arts festival has grown to attract more than 35,000 visitors to Princeton, NJ each spring.